 There are many cases in which you want to conduct a lookup with several search criteria.
 As of now only the SUMIFS formula allows a multi-condition lookup.
 Unfortunately, SUMIFS only works for numeric values (including dates) as the return value.
 If you want to return text, there is no direct method.
 The good news: Both… Continue reading Multi-Condition VLOOKUP and INDEX/MATCH (+Excel-Download)

 Besides the well-known VLOOKUP formula, there is a similar function in Excel: LOOKUP.
-The formula is very unkown and hardly used.
+The formula is very unknown and hardly used.
 But there are good reasons why you should not use the function.
 Let’s start with the basics about the formula and then talk about why you should avoid it.